MFTabriz/slabcc/readme.rst

 Test set
 --------

 You can download a complete test set including input files, input parameters and expected output `here <https://doi.org/10.5281/zenodo.1323558>`_.
-Bitwise reproducibility of the results are not guaranteed in different versions of the slabcc.
+Bitwise reproducibility of the results is not guaranteed across the different versions.

 ============
 Installation